-Charming as Miller was on stage, her volatile temper made her difficult to work with, and she had a celebrated gift for using colorful language.
+Charming as Miller was on stage, her volatile temper made her difficult to work with, and she had a celebrated gift for using salty language.
 Patricia Ziegfeld recalls the day her father took her to a matinee performance of Sally.
 During the show, the little five year old girl thought Miller "seemed to be floating over the stage like a thistledown angel," but a backstage visit proved to be an eye opener.
 (Please pardon the edits - this is a family friendly site)

 No, No, Nanette

-Musicals rarely have easy gestations, but few have as difficult a time as No, No, Nanette (1925 - 321).
+Musicals rarely have easy gestations, but few have as difficult a time as No, No, Nanette (1925 - 321 performances).
 When its first pre-Broadway tour stumbled in 1924, the producers brought in new stars, a new script and new songs -- in essence, creating a new show.
 Composer Vincent Youmans and lyricists Irving Caesar and Otto Harbach offered a hit-drenched score that included "Tea for Two" and "I Want to Be Happy."
-The lighthearted coming of age plot centered on a fun-loving Manhattan heiress who gives her fiancÚ the cold shoulder and runs off to (gasp!)
+The lighthearted coming of age plot centered on a fun-loving Manhattan heiress who gives her boyfriend the cold shoulder and runs off to (gasp!)
 Atlantic City for a weekend.
-By the final curtain, Nanette and her man are reunited, and her bible publishing father mends his philandering ways.
+By the final curtain, Nanette and her man are reunited, and her bible publishing foster father mends his philandering ways.
 Harbach and co-librettist Frank Mandel turned this slight story into a charming laugh fest, highlighted by Youmans' sparkling melodies.

 The 1920s also brought a slew of revues and remarkable new composers.
 For more on them . . .